numericalEFT/MCIntegration.jl/README.md

     10        -3.9999099 ± 0.0033455927            -3.9979808 ± 0.0013607691               1.9269
 -------------------------------------------------------------------------------------------------
 ```
 - By default, the function performs 10 iterations and each iteraction costs about `1e4` evaluations.
-You may reset these values with `niter` and `neval` keywords arguments.
+You can adjust these values using `niter` and `neval` keywords arguments.

-- The final result is obtained by inverse-variance-weighted averge of all the iterations except the first one (there is no important sampling yet!).
-They are stored in the return value`res`, which is a struct [`Result`](https://numericaleft.github.io/MCIntegration.jl/dev/lib/montecarlo/#Main-module).
-You can access the statistics with `res.mean`, `res.stdev`, `res.chi2`, `res.dof` and `res.iterations` for all the iterations.
+- The final result is obtained through an inverse-variance-weighted average of all iterations, excluding the first one (since there is no importance sampling yet!).
+The results are stored in the `res`, which is a [`Result`](https://numericaleft.github.io/MCIntegration.jl/dev/lib/montecarlo/#Main-module) struct, and you can access the statistics with `res.mean`, `res.stdev`, `res.chi2`, `res.dof`, and `res.iterations`.

--  If you want to exclude more iterations, say the first three iterations, you can call `Result(res, 3)` to get a new result.
+-  If you want to exclude more iterations from the final estimations, such as the first three iterations, you can call `Result(res, 3)` to get a new averaged result.

-- Internally, the `integrate` function optimizes the important sampling after each iteration.
-The results generally improves with iteractions.
-As long as `neval` is sufficiently large, the estimations from different iteractions should be statistically independent.
-This will justify an average of different iterations weighted by the inverse variance.
-The assumption of statically independence can be explicitly checked with chi-square test, namely `chi2/dof` should be about one.
+- After each iteration, the program adjusts a distribution to mimic the integrand, improving importance sampling.
+Consequently, the estimated integral from each iteration generally becomes more accurate with more iterations.
+As long as `neval` is sufficiently large, the estimated integrals from different iterations should be statistically independent, justifying an average of different iterations weighted by the inverse variance.
+The assumption of statistical independence can be explicitly verified with a chi-square test, in which the `chi2/dof` value should be approximately one.

-- You can pass the keyword arguemnt `solver` to the `integrate` functoin to specify the Monte Carlo (MC) algorithm.
-The above examples uses the Vegas algorithm with `:vegas`.
-In addition, this package provides two Markov-chain Monte Carlo (MCMC) algorithms for numerical integration.
-You can call them with `:vegasmc` or `:mcmc`.
-In general, `:vegas` tends to be slightly more accurate than `vegasmc`, but much less robust.
-Therefore, `integrate` uses `:vegasmc` by default.
-Check the section [Algorithm](#Algorithm) for more details.
+- The integrate function lets you choose a specific Monte Carlo (MC) algorithm by using the `solver` keyword argument.
+The example given employs the Vegas algorithm with `:vegas`.
+Additionally, this package provides two Markov-chain Monte Carlo (MCMC) algorithms for numerical integration: `:vegasmc` and `:mcmc`.
+Comparing these MCMC algorithms, `:vegasmc` offers better accuracy than `:mcmc` while keeping the same robustness.
+Although `:vegas` is generally slightly more accurate than `:vegasmc`, it is less robust.
+Considering the trade-off between accuracy and robustness, integrate defaults to using `:vegasmc`.
+For further information, consult the [Algorithm](#Algorithm) section.

-- The user-defined integrand evaluation function requires two arguments `(x, c)`
+- When defining your own integrand evaluation function, you need to provide two arguments: `(x, c)`:
-  * `x` is the integration variable in [0, 1) by default.
-Note that, the variable should be regarded as a pool of same type of variables.
-Calling `x[i]` accesses the i-th random variable.
-See Example 2 and the section [Variables](#Variables) for more details.
+  * `x` represents the integration variable, which by default falls within the range [0, 1).
+It should be considered as a pool of infinitely many random variables that follows the same distribution.
+To access the i-th random variable, use x[i].
+For a better understanding, refer to Example 2 and the [Variables](#Variables) section.
-  * `c` is a struct stores the MC configuration.
-It contains additional information which may be needed for integrand evalution.
-See Example 5 for more details.
+  * `c` is a struct that holds the Monte Carlo (MC) configuration.
+This contains additional information that might be necessary for evaluating the integrand.
+For a practical example, see Example 5.

 - For complex-valued integral, say with the type `ComplexF64`, you need to call `integrate(..., dtype = ComplexF64)` to specify the integrand data type.
 The error  of the real part and the imaginary part will be estimated independently.

 - You can suppress the output information by setting `print=-1`.
 If you want to see more information after the calculation, simply call `report(res)`.
-If you want to check the MC configuration, you may call `report(res.config)`.
+If you want to check the MC configuration, call `report(res.config)`.

 ## Example 2.
 Multi-dimensional integral: Symmetric Variables

-In `MCIntegration.jl`, a variable is defined as a pool of random numbers sampled from the same distribution.
-For example, you can explicitly initialize a pool of variables in [0, 1) as follows,
+In `MCIntegration.jl`, a variable is represented as a pool of random numbers drawn from the same distribution.
+For instance, you can explicitly initialize a set of variables in the range [0, 1) as follows:
 ```julia
 julia> x=Continuous(0.0, 1.0) #Create a pool of continuous variables.
 Adaptive continuous variable in the domain [0.0, 1.0).
 Max variable number = 16.
 Learning rate = 2.0.
 ```
-This design choice makes it simple to evaluate high-dimensional integrals involves multiple symmetric variables.
-For example, the area of a quarter unit circle (π/4 = 0.785398...),
+This approach simplifies the evaluation of high-dimensional integrals involving multiple symmetric variables.
+For example, to calculate the area of a quarter unit circle (π/4 = 0.785398...):
 ```julia
 julia> res = integrate((x, c)->(x[1]^2+x[2]^2<1.0); var = x, dof = 2)
 Integral 1 = 0.7860119307731648 ± 0.002323473435947719   (chi2/dof = 2.14)